vsphere-tmm/vsphere-supervisor/airgapped/air-gapped.md

 * **Tanzu CLI** A plugin-based CLI that is used to interact with the Supervisor and VKS clusters
 * **Tanzu Packages** Tanzu Packages enable administrators and users to add and manage standard services and add-ons on Kubernetes clusters using the Tanzu CLI or Carvel Custom Resources.

-## Prerequisite
+## Prerequisites
-An Enterprise OCI-complaint registry is assumed to be available in the air-gapped environment and accessible by all platform nodes, including the admin machines.
+An **Enterprise OCI-complaint registry** is assumed to be available in the air-gapped environment and accessible by all platform nodes, including the admin host.
 The registry must be accessible over HTTPS.
 The certificate can be signed by a trusted certificate authority or self-signed.
 **Note** If an Enterprise registry is unavailable in the air-gapped environment, please visit this [document](/airgapped/air-gapped-harbor.md) to install and configure Harbor as Bootstrap and Platform registries.

 ## Bill of Materials